bgekhtman/f5-Agility-RoadShow-APIProtection/guide.rst

 If you cannot access the data you have made a mistake and must correct it before continuing.
 This request should be unaffected by your changes.

-Task 4: Validate your policy blocks access to /person requests without HR group membership
+Task 4: Validate your policy blocks access to person requests without HR group membership
 ------------------------------------------------------------------------------------------

 In this task you will test the settings you just put in the per request